statichunt/statichunt/content/themes/astro-blazex.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-10-17T00:00:00.000Z
+description: >-
-description: BlazeX is a specialized solution for SaaS and startup companies.
+  BlazeX is a specialized solution for SaaS and startup companies.
 It features a clean, minimalist design, powered by Tailwind CSS, that delivers a smooth user experience.
 Its modern layout and fast loading times make it ideal for improving website performance and user engagement.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: